AlyGame/stdsb.h/README.md

 First we make header file,witch contains functions for our code.

-Because the libary code it's so long,I explain shortly!
+Because the library code it's so long,I explain shortly!

 First we make a header file named "stdsb.h".

-We define the start code and where end's code for libary like that:
+We define the start code and where end's code for library like that:

 ```h
 #ifndef stdsb_H